huang63261/microservices-poc/README.md

 ## Testing

-1. Navigate to a service directory and run the command:
+1. Navigate to one single service directory and run the command:

    ```shell
    php artisan test